dotnetGame/MineCase/README.md

 Different chunks are managed by different servers so that all players can play in a world.
 This makes minecraft servers more scalable.
 It written in `C#` with `.NET Core 2.0` env and based on `orleans` framework to work with released [1.12 protocol](https://minecraft.net/en-us/article/minecraft-112-pre-release-6).

+**MineCase is not stable and lack of many features now.
+Please don't use MineCase in production unless you know what you're doing.**

 ![Screenshots](screenshots/1.jpg)

 ## Run Requirements